keptn/keptn.github.io/content/docs/0.6.0/manage/project/index.md

 ## Update a project

-Updating a project is currently supported by following the steps of [deleting](#delete-a-project) a project and [creating](#create-a-project) the project with updated settings again.
+Updating a project is currently supported by following the steps of [deleting](#delete-a-project) a project and [creating](#create-a-project) the project with updated settings.